reisir/webring-widget/README.md

 />
 ```

-## button to get a random site on the webring
+## Button to go to a random site (excluding the current site) on the webring

 ```html
 <button id="random-site">Random Site</button>